MProuts/MProuts.github.io/source/_posts/2014-03-10-bootstrapping-a-sinatra-app.markdown

 1) Database/ActiveRecord
 =====================

-This example uses sqlite with ActiveRecord.
+This example uses Sqlite with ActiveRecord.
 As mentioned, in Sinatra, you're in charge of establishing and managing your database connection manually.
 It’s convention to put this, along with all of your other environmental dependencies in a file called ```environment.rb``` in your project’s ```config/``` directory.
 ###Gemfile
 ```ruby
 source "https://rubygems.org"